statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .3. prevent other accidents, occupational diseases and injuries or other adverse effects on human health and the environment; and

 .4. prevent spills or emissions throughout Ship Recycling which may cause harm to human health and/or the environment, taking into account guidelines developed by the Organization.

 ### Regulation  20

 ####Safe and environmentally sound management of Hazardous Materials

+Treedt in werking op een nader te bepalen tijdstip

 1. Ship Recycling Facilities authorized by a Party shall ensure safe and environmentally sound removal of any Hazardous Material contained in a ship certified in accordance with regulation 11 or 12.
 The person(s) in charge of the recycling operations and the workers shall be familiar with the requirements of this Convention relevant to their tasks and, in particular, actively use the Inventory of Hazardous Materials and the Ship Recycling Plan, prior to and during the removal of Hazardous Materials.
 2. Ship Recycling Facilities authorized by a Party shall ensure that all Hazardous Materials detailed in the Inventory are identified, labelled, packaged and removed to the maximum extent possible prior to cutting by properly trained and equiped workers, taking into account the guidelines developed by the Organization, in particular: